Outliers (book)

-The book debuted at number one on the bestseller lists for The New York Times and The Globe and Mail, holding the position on the former for eleven consecutive weeks.
+The book debuted at number one on the bestseller lists of The New York Times and The Globe and Mail, holding the position on the former for eleven consecutive weeks.
 Generally well received by critics, Outliers was considered more personal than Gladwell's other works, and some reviews commented on how much Outliers felt like an autobiography.
 Reviews praised the connection that Gladwell draws between his own background and the rest of the publication to conclude the book.
 Reviewers also appreciated the questions posed by Outliers, finding it important to determine how much individual potential is ignored by society.
 However, the lessons learned were considered anticlimactic and dispiriting.
 The writing style, though deemed easy to understand, was criticized for oversimplifying complex social phenomena.